 - 2 handful fresh mint leaves

 - 1 tsp cumin powder

 - salt and pepper

-- Add the tahini, the spices, chickpea flour, olive oil, tabasco, egg to the chickpea paste and mix well (don’t be shy use those hands)
+- In a big bowl, add the tahini, the spices, chickpea flour, olive oil, tabasco, egg and seasoning to the chickpea paste and mix well (don’t be shy use those hands).

-- Form with the hand small balls of 5 cm and add to a baking sheet covered with a baking paper
+- Form with the hands, small balls of 3-4 cm and add a none stick covered oven rack.

-- Cover the falafel with a few bread crumbs just to add a touch of crunch *optional
+- Cover the patties with a few breadcrumbs just to add a touch of crunch. *optional

-- Serve with small pita bread, some extra avocado, tomatoes, onion sprouts and a extra cucumber tzatziki (recipe here)
+- Serve with pita breads, avocado, tomatoes, onion sprouts and yogurt sauce.

 - You can also cook these in the Air fryer at same temperature for 15 minutes.

 - Can be stored in the fridge a few days.